 Brian Mefford is recognized as a leading resource by global corporations and policy makers designing and executing digital investment strategies.
-He has been featured in CSPAN’s “Communicators” series and has been profiled in The Economist and The Wall Street Journalfor efforts to expand broadband to underserved areas of the United States.
-Brian serves as the CEO of CNX, as well as Chairman of Connected Nation, Inc., a nonprofit organization he co-founded and led as CEO for a decade.
+He has been featured in CSPAN’s “Communicators” series and has been profiled in The Economist and The Wall Street Journal for efforts to expand broadband to underserved areas of the United States.
+Brian serves as the CEO of CNX, and is the former Chairman & CEO of Connected Nation, Inc., a global nonprofit organization he led for a decade.

 Brian regularly provides testimony before the United States Congress and state legislatures and he serves on numerous boards including the New York Academy of Science’s Global Science and Innovation Advisory Council.
 Internationally, Mr. Mefford serves as a consultant to the Prime Minister of Malaysia advising on technology and wealth creation issues.
 He is the lead U.S. advisor to IRMA India, which works to establish Community Technology Centers in some of the poorest villages across southeast India.